yoshoku/rumale/README.md

 Naive Bayes, Decision Tree, AdaBoost, Random Forest, K-nearest neighbor classifier, K-Means, DBSCAN, Principal Component Analysis, and Non-negative Matrix Factorization.

-This project was formerly known as SVMKit.
+This project was formerly known as "SVMKit".
-If you use SVMKit, please replace `SVMKit` constants with `Rumale`.
+If you are using SVMKit, please install Rumale and replace `SVMKit` constants with `Rumale`.

 ## Installation